Branding For Musicians: what is branding?

 We could debate the definition of branding until we see purple cows dancing (Seth Godin joke), but let’s start with a basic premise.
 As a musician, consider branding from two angles.
 First, branding is in the eye of the beholder—your brand is how others perceive and feel about you.
 It’s the set of perceptions, expectations, memories, stories, and relationships people associate with you.
 As brand expert Marty Neumeier says, "A brand is a person's gut feeling about a product, service, or company.
 A brand is not what you say it is; it’s what they say it is."

 Second, branding is a promise to your audience—a clear, distinct promise to those who care about you and your work.
 It means they know what to expect from you.
 Great artists have clear brand promises.
-For example, attending a Bruce Springsteen concert, you expect a sweaty, marathon 3-hour set, great songs, rock 'n roll devotion, joy, intimacy (even in a stadium), hope, and a sense of belonging.
-Bruce and his E-Street Band deliver on that promise, which has sustained their career for over 50 years.
-What about Willow Smith?
+For example, when attending a Jacob Collier concert, you expect beautiful harmonies and an immersive experience where you are part of the creation.
+What about Eefje de Visser?
 Lizzie McAlpine?
-King Gizzard & The Lizard Wizard?
-Kendrick Lamar?
+Thundercat?
 What do you expect and feel about your favorite artists?

 Branding isn’t about packaging yourself to sell your music; it’s about focusing your actions so the right people can find you.
 Branding is a service for others, not a selfish endeavor.
 It’s like a neon sign in the desert saying "OASIS!".
 Brands help people make better choices.
 If I want psychedelic-soul with romantic, funky vibes, I listen to Khruangbin.
 For melancholic, intricate pop, I play OK Computer by Radiohead.
-If I want to dance like a wolf and enter a cosmic realm, I need Aurora.
-For sexy, cool French disco, I reach for my L'Impératrice vinyl.
+For a sexy, cool French disco, I reach for my L'Impératrice vinyl.
 Branding isn’t about controlling others; it’s about providing clear information about who you are and what you stand for.

-That brings us to my definition of a brand: “The creative and focused expression of your artistic and professional identity in actions, words, and images, providing others with clarity about what you stand for.”
+That brings us to my definition of a brand: “The creative and focused expression of your artistic, personal & professional identity to provide others with clarity about what you stand for.”

 Besides guiding others, a deeply personal brand benefits you.
 Tangibly, a great brand means less selling and more requests (acquisition vs. referral).
 This translates to fewer emails to venues for gigs and more invitations from venues.
 You’ll receive opportunities, like collabs with other artists or brand partnerships, that align with your personality, strengths, and purpose.
 Additionally, you’ll feel less competitive pressure because there’s only one you.